mugendi/dynamic-throttle/README.md

 However, if you would like the changes to apply immediately, use **.reset()**.

 ### ```.quit()```
-Quit the redis session and close all connections.
+Quit the Redis session and close all connections.
 Normally, you would only call this if exiting application.